apache/nuttx/boards/risc-v/esp32c3/esp32c3-devkit/README.txt

   gpio
   ____

   This is a test for the GPIO driver.
-It uses GPIO1 and GPIO2 as outputs.
+It uses GPIO1 and GPIO2 as outputs and GPIO9 as an interrupt pin.

   At the nsh, we can turn the outputs on and off with the following:
     nsh> gpio -o 1 /dev/gpout0
     nsh> gpio -o 1 /dev/gpout1

     nsh> gpio -o 0 /dev/gpout0
     nsh> gpio -o 0 /dev/gpout1

+  We can use the interrupt pin to send a signal when the interrupt fires:
+    nsh> gpio -w 14 /dev/gpint2

+  The pin is configured as a rising edge interrupt, so after issuing the above command, connect it to 3.3V.

 Building and flashing
 =====================